islandskan/islandskan-workbench/docs/acceptance-tests.md

 ## Layouts & navigation

 - [x] When I open the site, I can navigate between home, thoughts, explorations, bookshelf, and interrupts
-- [ ] When I open the home page, I see modals for latest Thought, latest Exploration, latest Bookshelf item, and About
+- [X] When I open the home page, I see modals for latest Thought, latest Exploration, latest Bookshelf item
-- [ ] When I click a modal, I am taken to the correct page
+- [X] When I click a modal, I am taken to the correct page
 - [ ] When I click the About modal, the info appears inline (no page change)
 - [] Whe a Exploration page has a current log entry tagged as "what-i-broke", it is displayed as a dedicated modal
 - [] The "What I broke" modal links to the Exploration page